Frequently Asked Questions

 Where am I staying/sleeping/eating/showering?

-We have a big beautiful barn* that will be our main living and work space!
 There are a number of shared bedrooms with bunk beds and two dorm style bathrooms with showers.
-There is also a ton of land to camp on.
+There is also land to camp on.
 There may be some specific spaces where our tents are allowed, which we will let you know upon arrival.
-We will also have access to a big room in a different building that will be more a night-time “HANG ZONE."
-Tortuga Inn also has, you guessed it, AN INN!
-There may be other visitors around the land throughout July, but the barn space will be entirely ours!

-*Please note that this year the entire barn will be a SOBER space.
-We encourage you to store/ imbibe in the HANG ZONE or outside spaces.
+*Please note that this year the majority of the campus will be a SOBER space.
+We encourage you to store/ imbibe in the designated areas.

 is there wifi?